ROCm/AMDMIGraphX/examples/migraphx/custom_op_hip_kernel/README.md

 # Custom Kernel using MIGraphX API.
- This is a simple example that shows how to write custom implementation for any operator using MIGraphX's C/C++ APIs.
+ This is a simple example of a custom operator implementation using MIGraphX's C/C++ APIs.
  Kernels can be written in either HIP, MIOpen, or by using RocBLAS library.

  To build the example, ensure ROCm is installed at `/opt/rocm`.